Finding Biclique Partitions of Co-Chordal Graphs: Lower Bounds of Biclique Partition Numbers on Some Subclasses of Co-Chordal Graphs

 \section{Lower Bounds of Biclique Partition Numbers on Some Subclasses of Co-Chordal Graphs}

-In this section, we will first prove that both of Algorithms~\ref{alg:biclique_sep} and~\ref{alg:bp_peo} find a minimum biclique partition of $G$ if its complement $G^c$ is both chordal and clique vertex irreducible.
-We start with the well-known Graham–Pollak Theorem, which provides a lower bound of biclique partition number on complete graphs.
+In this section, we will first prove that both Algorithms~\ref{alg:bp_biclique_sep} and~\ref{alg:bp_moplex_lexbfs} find a minimum biclique partition of $G$ if its complement $G^c$ is both chordal and clique vertex irreducible.
+We start with the well-known Graham-Pollak Theorem, which provides a lower bound on the biclique partition number for complete graphs.

 \begin{theorem} [Graham–Pollak Theorem~\cite{graham1971addressing, graham1972embedding}] The edge set of the complete graph, $K_n$, cannot be partitioned into fewer than $n-1$ biclique subgraphs. \end{theorem}